aerickt/steno-dictionaries/README.md

    - `SKAEURS/TEU` → scarcity
    - `STEU` → city
    - `EUPB/SAPB/TEU` → insanity
+ - Some variation of `US` is used for the "us" sound whether it is spelled "ous" or "us"
+  - `PHO/TPHO/TO/TPHUS` → monotonous
+  - `STAOU/PEPB/TKUS` → stupendous
+  - `TOR/KWRUS` → torus
+  - `RAOEUT/KHUS` → righteous

 #### Orthography
 Orthography has also largely been preserved with a few exceptions.